-Color: this Vermut Falset has an intense deep red color.
+This Vermut Falset has an intense deep red color.

-Palate: a very balanced vermouth, a little sweetness appears after the soft astringency of red wine.
+A very balanced vermouth, a little sweetness appears after the soft astringency of red wine.
 A really special vermouth, very unusual.

 Vermut Falset is made with Grenache and Carignane grapes, which are then fermented on their skins just like in red wine production.
 The result is a very aromatic wine with a deep red color.
 When the wine is ready, it is fined, filtered and a special infusion is added made up of 120 different botanicals (on of them wormwood, of course) which will be left to macerate for more than a year in 500 and 600 litre oak barrels.